sjc5/hwy/__notes/PREACT-TRANSITION-NOTES.md

 - [x] default-body-props.ts // not needed anymore (put in htmx utils)
 - [ ] Create-hwy package in general
 - [ ] client-cookie-events.ts

+# ARGS

+- Preact is a more stable and mature JSX rendering primitive
+- Moving to Preact for JSX rendering allows us to use Preact (and React ecosystem) on the client if desired, either in islands or for entire apps
+- Using Preact for JSX rendering reduces our reliance on Hono, making it very possible to switch out Hono for other servers in the future if desired